opencollective/opencollective/rfcs/010-react-intl.md

 Cons:
 - Doesn't looks right when used as attribute
-- Can't be assigned to a variable or manipulated in Javascript
+- Can't be manipulated in Javascript

 ## Recommandation